nakumgaurav/Image-Downsampling/README.md

 2. Comparing Reverse Correlation with Standard Methods: We compare a randomly chosen subset of the images obtained from experiment 1 with those obtained from existing standard methods for image downsizing - DPID, Pixelated Abstraction and Lanczos.
 We found that for 70% of the comapred images, our method achieves better performance than the other methods.

+Here is the link to this experiment: users.cs.cf.ac.uk/NakumG/reverse_correlation/eval_rc_new.php

 The directory "web interface 2" contains the code for the interface designed to test the new method.

 3. Learning an Algorithm to Generate Reverse Correlation Images: We train a cGAN to learn the mapping from full-sized images to downsized images obtained by reverse correlation.